Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

-Since $S_q \ge 0$ and $X_q - X_{q-1} \ge 0$ for all $q \in [m]$, we obtain that the left-hand side of~\eqref{eq:contradiction_ineq} is non-negative, contradicting the strict inequality.
-Therefore for every monotone assignment of numbers to the variables $X_1, \dots, X_m$, at least one of the strict inequalities we summed up must be violated.
+Since $S_q \ge 0$ thanks to the MILP constraint, and $x_q - x_{q-1} \ge 0$ for all $q \in [m]$, we obtain that the left-hand side of~\eqref{eq:contradiction_ineq} is non-negative, contradicting the strict inequality.
+Therefore for every monotone assignment of numbers to the variables $x_1, \dots, x_m$, at least one of the strict inequalities in \eqref{inequalities_to_sum} we summed up must be violated.

-To sum up, we have $|\mathcal T^s|$ disjoint systems of inequalities, each of which is infeasible.
+To sum up, we have $|\mathcal T^v|$ disjoint systems of inequalities, each of which is infeasible.
 Therefore any feasible subsystem of the original inequalities must violate at least one inequality in each of these systems.
 Thus the maximal number of inequalities that can be satisfied is $|\mathcal{T} \setminus \mathcal{T}^v| = |\mathcal T^s|$, as was to be shown. \end{proof}

 There is no reason, a priori, for the MILP \eqref{milp2} to be feasible because summing the inequalities with uniform weights as we do above may not be a necessary condition for the corresponding subsystem to be infeasible.\footnote{By Farkas' lemma, summing with general nonnegative coefficients gives a necessary and sufficient condition.} In other words, one would not expect the converse of \Cref{lem:subsystems} to hold in general, unless there is additional structure in the systems under consideration that would allow a reduction to the case of uniform weights.